Guardia di Finanza: Officers

 There are 3,250 officers in the Guardia di Finanza.

 Officer cadets for the general and aeronaval branches are recruited through competitive examinations open to Italian citizens, not over 22 years of age, with a high school diploma giving access to university studies.

-Officer cadets for the technical and logistic branches need a bachelor or master's degree, and to be under the age of 32.
-Officer cadets for the general and aeronaval branches are trained during three years undergraduate studies at the Accademia della Guardia di Finanza at the campus in Bergamo, followed by two years graduate studies at the campus in Rome.
-The successful cadets graduate as First Lieutenants with a master's degree in Economic and Financial Security Sciences.
+Officer cadets for the technical and logistic branches need a bachelor's or master's degree, and to be under the age of 32.

+Officer cadets for the general and aeronaval branches are trained during three years of undergraduate studies at the Accademia della Guardia di Finanza at the campus in Bergamo, followed by two years of graduate studies at the campus in Rome.

+Successful cadets graduate as First Lieutenants with a master's degree in Economic and Financial Security Sciences.